clarenceb/dotnetcore-sqldb-osm/Demo.md

 This is an example application based on the [Tutorial: Build an ASP.NET Core and Azure SQL Database app in Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/tutorial-dotnetcore-sqldb-app?pivots=platform-linux) which has been modified for the purposes of demonstrating some capabilities of Open Service Mesh (OSM).

-* Tested with: OSM v1.0.0 (self-installed, OSS version)
+* Tested with: OSM v1.0.0 (both AKS add-on and self-installed version)
 * Local environment used: WSL2/Ubuntu
-* Kubernetes environment: AKS v1.21.7
+* Kubernetes environment: AKS v1.22.6

 **Note:** OSM works with any Kubernetes cluster and is not dependent on Azure in any way.